 Wharton went to Paris when World War I broke out and worked to support the French war effort.
 She opened a workroom for unemployed women, opened hostels for refugees from Belgium, and raised over $100,000 for their aid.
 In 1915, she traveled to the front lines to report on the war for Scribner’s.
 The French president later gave her the country’s highest award, the Legion of Honour for her efforts.

-Wharton published her most famous work, The Age of innocence in 1920.
+Wharton published her most famous work, The Age of Innocence in 1920.
 For that work, she became the first woman to receive the Pulitzer Prize for Fiction.
 The book was later adapted for film several times.
-In addition to her novels, Wharton wrote at least 85 short stories and was a talented garden and interior designer.
+In addition to her novels, Wharton wrote at least 85 short stories and was a talented garden designer and interior designer.
 She wrote several popular design and home and garden books and was considered a tastemaker of her time.

 Wharton died on August 11, 1937, in Saint-Brice-sous- Forêt, France.